San Bartolo Tutotepec

-San Bartolo Tutotepec is a town and one of the 84 municipalities of Hidalgo, in central-eastern Mexico.
+San Bartolo Tutotepec (Mafani, 'place of the deer') is a town and one of the 84 municipalities of Hidalgo, in central-eastern Mexico.
 The municipality covers an area of 305.8 km2.

 As of 2005, the municipality had a total population of 17,837.
 In 2017 there were 5,716 inhabitants who spoke an indigenous language, primarily Otomi of the Sierra, Otomi of the valley of Mezquital, and to a lesser extent Tepehua.